peeter123/odbt/README.md

 Database.mdb
 Database.DbLib
 ```

+For previewing links and datasheets Google Chrome is required.

 ### Configuration
  Before you can use the application you need to setup the config file in the config directory.